mhirono1351/covid19_dashboard/README.md

 The dataset is retrieved from [COVID-19 dataset in Japan in Kaggle](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)

 ## General Info
-Like other nations, Japan has been struggling with unprecedented battle over the infectious disease since Feb 2020.
-The news media broadcasts daunting reports/figures from various perspectives almost every day.
-Wait, take some moments.
-Should we take them at face value?
-Any missing part from their perspective?
-That is my first motivation to drive me to develop this web application.By leveraging the public dataset, this Shiny-powered web application helps even non-experts intuitively understand how we are affected by COVID-19 from the different aspect not shown by the news media.
+Like other nations, Japan has been struggling with an unprecedented battle with the infectious disease since Feb 2020.
+The news media broadcasts daunting reports/figures from various perspectives daily.
+Think for a moment, should we take them at face value?
+Are there missing parts from their perspective?
+That is the main motivation which drove me to develop this web application.By leveraging the public dataset, this Shiny-powered web application helps even non-experts intuitively understand how we are affected by COVID-19 from the different aspects not shown by the news media.

 ## Demo
 Here is a working live demo: https://mhirono1351.shinyapps.io/covid19_dashboard/